 Nordic Mining’s threat to a fertile fjord

 Nordic Mining has begun test drilling for a new open-pit rutile and garnet mine near the community of Vevring located in a region on Norway’s west coast famous for its fjords.
 If constructed, the mine would remove the top of the Engebø Mountain and dump 250 million tonnes of mine waste directly into the fish-rich Førdefjord.
-Nordic does not yet have the final permits necessary to operate.
+Nordic does not yet have the final permits necessary to operate, and it’s February 2020 feasibility study ignores major obstacles still standing in the way of the project.

 Fjords at risk